 What is Geotagging?

-When you take a photo and enable your GPS, it stores its physical location where the photo was taken.
+When you take a photo and enable your GPS, it stores the physical location where the photo was taken.
 Geotagging is the process of assigning coordinates to photos.

 When you look at the properties of a digital photograph, you can find these GPS positions in the EXIF metadata of your photos.